sagemathinc/cocalc_tutorial/course_management/course_management.md

 Each project has 3GB of disk space provided for free, with more being provided by purchasing upgrades.

-There are many ways one could organise a course in SageMathCloud but the following schema has proven to be useful for many people.
+There are many ways one could organise a course in CoCalc but the following schema has proven to be useful for many people.

 * notes/date1